2nd Battalion, 23d Marines: Global War on Terror

 After the terrorist attacks on 11 September 2001, 2nd Battalion, 23rd Marines was activated initially for one year to respond to any additional terrorist attacks that might occur in the United States.
 Just before its one-year deactivation date, the battalion's active duty status was extended in order for the unit to deploy to the Middle East to participate in the Iraq War.
 2nd Battalion, 23rd Marines was the first complete infantry reserve battalion to deploy in support of the Iraq War.

 2/23 pushed forward into Iraq on 20 March 2003.
-Among other locations, the battalion fought in An Nasiriyah assisting Task Force Tarawa's operations in that area after a U.S. Army convoy was ambushed and several soldiers were taken prisoner by insurgent forces.
+Among other locations, the battalion fought in An Nasiriyah with Task Force Tarawa's operations in that area after a U.S. Army convoy was ambushed and several soldiers were taken prisoner by insurgent forces.
 The battalion moved up Route 17 as part of Regimental Combat Team 1 (RCT-1) fighting in Al Gharraf and Al Fajr among other towns.
 The battalion suffered its only combat fatality in Al Fajr.
 The battalion continued north with RCT 1 and was part of the tactical feint at Al Kut.
 Ultimately traveling west to An Numaniyah where the 1st Marine Division crossed the Tigris River.
 A few days later, on 8 April 2003, the battalion entered Baghdad with the Division.
 Fox Company found itself engaged in combat with approximately 200 Fedayeen and Iraqi intelligence personnel.
 A scout sniper attached to Fox company, Sergeant Scott Montoya, was awarded Navy Cross for "extraordinary heroism in combat" during this engagement.
 The next day Golf company moved to secure the Iraqi intelligence headquarters from which Fox Company had been attacked the previous day.
 Once Baghdad was largely secure, Golf Company and an anti-tank section from Weapons Company became part of Task Force Tripoli, which was the Marine vanguard into Tikrit.

 On 1 December 2008, 2nd Battalion, 23rd Marines, were activated for the Iraq War.
 They deployed in and around the city of Ar Ramadi.
-During their deployment, contributions were made to Afghanistan and the withdraw of troops as the last participating Marine infantry force.
+The battalion was one of the last participating Marine infantry force.
 With over 300 missions successfully completed 2/23 completed their deployment.
 Weapons company successfully completed missions out of Al-Taqaddum Air Base where they were part of the quick reaction force.
+During their deployment, elements were forward deployed to Afghanistan in support of Operation Enduring Freedom.

+In June of 2010, the battalion received NATO orders to Estonia.
+The battalion participated in BALTOPS and conducted training with Estonian Forces in preparation for their upcoming deployment to Afghanistan.

-On 1 March 2011, the battalion deployed to Okinawa and served as a quick reaction force in support of Operation Enduring Freedom.
-The unit was attached to the 4th Marine Regiment as Alpha Company.
-2/23 deployed all over Southeast Asia and participated in the Korean Incremental Training Program.
-The unit returned home in September 2011.
+On 1 March 2011, the battalion was forward deployed as part of Operation Enduring Freedom.
+The unit was integrated into the 4th Marine Regiment as Alpha Company.
+Elements were forward deployed in Okinawa, Southeast Asia, South Korea, Thailand, Indonesia, Malaysia, and Singapore.
+Other combat elements forward deployed received hostile fire/hostile fire pay.
+The unit returned home in September of 2011.